 You can hike, ski, and climb in the mountains, and surf some of the best breaks in the world off Socotra Island.
 If this sounds too much like hard work, many Yemenis while away the afternoons chewing qat, a commonly cultivated plant that acts as a mild stimulant when chewed.

-Check out our articles to find out how to get to the almost-mythical Socotra Island, home to dragons' blood, frankincense, and myrrh (as well as great water sports), and for what it's like to learn Arabic in the ancient and welcoming city of Sana'a.
+Check out Matador’s articles below to find out how to get to the almost-mythical Socotra Island, home to dragons’ blood, frankincense, and myrrh (as well as great water sports), and for what it’s like to learn Arabic in the ancient and welcoming city of Sana’a.